-- 3.4 Special arrangements should be made when students are pursuing their programme away from the University for a period of one (1) week or more, for example, when they are undertaking a field course, a project, a short placement or distance learning.
+- 3.3 Deans of School (or nominee), are responsible for instructing students to record their attendance at all campus-based teaching sessions, where appropriate, using the mechanism provided by the University, currently the 'Check-In' system. - 3.4 Special arrangements should be made when students are pursuing their programme away from the University for a period of one (1) week or more, for example, when they are undertaking a field course, a project, a short placement or distance learning.
 Deans of School are also responsible for ensuring that the University's procedures relating to the notification of student absence/withdrawal or suspension of studies are followed. - 3.5 The impact on student performance of absences, including those absences agreed for reasons of religious observance and disability, may be monitored using data from the systems for recording engagement with learning.